CharlieFox84/iryna-watch/PULL_REQUEST_TEMPLATE.md

 ### Testing & Review

-- Visual and editorial checks are performed via GitHub Pages.
+- Visual and editorial checks are performed via GitHub Pages (`dev` branch).
+- Netlify Deploy Preview (auto‑generated for each PR) should be tested before merge to confirm production‑like behavior.
 - Procedural cards and hidden tags allow for quiet iteration.

 ### Merge to Production (`main`)